quicwg/wg-materials/interim-25-10/minutes.md

 ### Discuss extensibility of extension points through type or group sockets - https://github.com/quicwg/qlog/issues/416

-Outcome: Robin to prepare some text before montreal
+Outcome: Robin to prepare some text before Montreal

 ### Give concrete guidance on how to extend qlog - https://github.com/quicwg/qlog/issues/405

-Outcome: Robin to prepare some text before montreal
+Outcome: Robin to prepare some text before Montreal

 ### Difference between negotiated vs actually accepted/enabled TPs - https://github.com/quicwg/qlog/issues/398

-Kazuho: problem with this approach: assumes endpoint decides when to use something at the handshake
+Kazuho: problem with this approach: assumes endpoint decides when to use something at the handshake,
         not always true
         Don't think we should be generalizing this as a concept

-Mirja: point of time you receive the parameter you make a decision, which could be logged as an event
+Mirja: At the point of time you receive the parameter you make a decision, which could be logged as an event
     Maybe just add some discusion that all this can happen, just not how to resolve it concretely

 Kazuho: We just record TPs received, then when something happens at a later moment of the connection, lookup TPs and decide what to do